Skip to main content

 A three-story brick building with red doors and white-trimmed windows, casting tree shadows on its facade under a clear blue sky.

 The Historic Preservation Capital Grant Program, administered by the Maryland Historical Trust (MHT), provides $1 million in funding for the preservation of Maryland’s historic properties and sites.
+This grant program offers money for important and urgently needed preservation projects that benefit the public.

 Timeline